Federal health minister pens letter to Alberta, asks for science behind plan to lift COVID-19 rules | CBC News

 Federal health minister pens letter to Alberta, asks for science behind plan to lift COVID-19 rules

-Patty Hajdu says she wants to better understand the rationale and science behind Alberta's decision
+Patty Hajdu says she wants to better understand rationale, science leading to decision

 Federal Health Minister Patty Hajdu has sent a letter to her Alberta counterpart saying she shares concerns about the province's plan to lift all of its COVID-19 health restrictions.